 As families are challenged with raising children in a consumeristic world, we think it’s important to highlight a more conscious approach to buying goods.
-Langmobile is all about encouraging creativity, community, commerce – we’ve looked into the go-to spots here in Montreal, so you can give, decorate with and wear handcrafted goodies with ease.
+Langmobile is all about encouraging creativity, community, and commerce – we’ve looked into the go-to spots here in Montreal, so you can give, decorate with, and wear handcrafted goodies with ease.

 The Montreal Experience: